 Grant arrangements for the AVSP will incorporate the additional two weeks and be extended from six to eight weeks, or eight to ten weeks, as relevant.

-For more information, visit the Additional Viability Support Payment webpage.
+For more information, visit the Additional Viability Support Payment page.

 Special Transition Payment